 But, they don’t spend the majority of their time in health care facilities, as most of these illnesses are treatable.

 “Advancements to address these health concerns are always improving,” Salsbery said.
 “People with Down syndrome have a lot better quality of life than most may assume.”

 Myth: Those living with trisomy 21 are always happy.

 Just like everyone else, people with Down syndrome feel a range of emotion.

 “They also get sad, angry, frustrated, happy,” Cisler said.

 Salsbery added that many parents comment how their child with trisomy 21 behaves much like any other child: They, too, misbehave and have likes and dislikes.

 Myth: Down syndrome is hereditary.

 A majority of the time – nearly 99 percent – trisomy 21 is sporadic.
-This means neither parent has errors in genetic information; the genetic disorder just occurs by chance and is not carried by either parent.
+This means that the genetic disorder occurs by chance and is not carried by either parent.

 Let’s spread the word